Ways to invest in crypto

 2. Buying crypto ETPs or crypto-related ETFs

-On the other hand, investors should also think critically about the risks.
-The goal of a retirement account is to provide financial stability for later years by setting aside money the investor doesn't plan on touching for decades.
-For this reason, portfolio allocation is often built around index and mutual funds, which offer diversification and lower risk than many other options.
+The goal of a retirement account is to provide financial stability for your later years by setting aside money you don’t plan on touching fordecades.
+For this reason, portfolio allocation is often built around index and mutual funds, which offer diversification and may be relatively lower risk.
+In contrast, cryptocurrencies are high risk.
+They’re an emerging investment and their longevity is still uncertain, which may not align with the goal of a retirement account.

 What to consider when investing in crypto